 Marie joined the Vancouver Park Board in 2009 and worked as an Arts Programmer at the Roundhouse Community Centre developing engaging arts projects connecting professional creative practice and everyday life.
 As an Arts Programmer she coordinated partnerships with arts organizations across disciplines who present their work at the Roundhouse and around the city in parks and community centres.

-Donnie Rosa is the Director of Recreation at the Vancouver Board of Parks and Recreation, which maintains more than 230 parks and a large system of public recreation facilities.
+Donnie Rosa is the General Manager of Parks, Recreation and Culture at the City of Coquitlam.
 Donnie relocated from Ontario in 2016 where she held positions at the Cities of Brampton and Mississauga, delivering programs including the Canada 55+ Games, Leisure Access Program and the Special Needs Adult Program Services Ontario.
 Donnie currently sits on the Board of the BC Recreation and Parks Association.

 Donnie has played and coached hockey at the provincial and national levels, leading the Brampton Thunder in the National Women’s Hockey League to two consecutive Clarkson Cups, and coaching 9 Olympians in that role.
 Donnie was the first Ontario Women’s Hockey Association player to receive a full athletic scholarship to a US University.
 She was captain of the Northeastern University’s undefeated championship team, was inducted into its Sports Hall of Fame, and was named first team All-American.
 Donnie went on to co-found the Shooting Stars Hockey School, and has coached many young players on to Canada’s National program.